bthornton505/Plantify/README.md

 - Fork and clone this repo
 - From the root directory:
+  - cd into the pbc-client directory
+  - Run `$ npm install`
 - cd into the pbc-api directory
   - Run `$ rake db:migrate`
   - Run `$ rake start`
 - Now you should have the app open up in your browser